 7.3 Lesbian women are being silenced and sexuality is being redefined

 This example shows the banning of a lesbian women who is describing her sexuality as only attracted to other natal females.
 She was removed for transphobia and trans-misogyny.
 This is commonly referred to as the ‘cotton ceiling’ (the cotton referring to the cotton of a lesbian women’s underwear through which male-born lesbian may expect access).
-Many more examples of lesbian women being denounced for their sexual preference can be found here.
+There are many more examples of lesbian women being denounced for their sexual preference.

 This is combined with the social pressure for masculine-presenting or butch lesbian women to transition into straight transgender men.
 This is particularly evident in the younger generation who are rejecting a lesbian identity in favour of a non-binary or transman identity.
 70% of all teenage referrals to the NHS specialist gender service (GIDS) are from lesbian girls.
 The young lesbian community is now virtually non-existence and the lack of lesbian role models for children is worse than ever.